-CIA has enrollment agreements with six international programs:
+CIA has enrollment agreements with five international programs:

 CIA students may enroll in other programs overseas that are determined to meet the academic quality standards of the college.
 These are approved on a case-by-case basis.
 Some international programs allow students to use federal or CIA financial aid while others do not.
 CIA's study abroad advisor helps students in this area.